Paramylodon: Taxonomy

 Paramylodon is an extinct genus of sloth from the extinct family Mylodontidae.
 Mylodontidae is grouped together with modern two-toed sloths of the family Choloepodidae and the extinct Scelidotheriidae, in the superfamily Mylodontoidea, with the former family being their closest living relatives.

-Paramylodon is closely related to Mylodon and Glossotherium.
-In some later phylogenetic work, the results could be reproduced.
-In contrast, a study presented in 2019 by Luciano Varela and other involved scientists, which includes numerous fossil forms of the entire sloth suborder, sees this more critically.
-Here, Paramylodon and Glossotherium are closely related, Mylodon, on the other hand, forms the basis of the advanced mylodonts and Lestodon clades with some forms from northern South America.
+Paramylodon is usually considered closely related to both Mylodon and Glossotherium.
+In contrast, a study presented in 2019 by Luciano Varela and other involved scientists, which includes numerous fossil forms of the entire sloth suborder, partially challenged this.
+In this study Paramylodon and Glossotherium were found to be closely related, Mylodon, on the other hand, forms the basis of the advanced mylodonts and Lestodon clades with some forms from northern South America.
 In the same year, a more-detailed phylogenetic analysis of the mylodonts was published by a research group led by Alberto Boscaini.
 According to the study, Paramylodon, Glossotherium, and Mylodon form a closer relationship within the Mylodontinae.
 This view also finds support from the aforementioned biochemical data, also presented in 2019.
-Detailed morphological analyses published as early as 2009 by Robert K. McAfee also suggest that Paramylodon and Glossotherium are very closely related and share a common ancestor.
+Detailed morphological analyses published as early as 2009 by Robert K. McAfee also suggest that Paramylodon and Glossotherium are very closely related and share a close common ancestor.

-Below is a phylogenetic tree of the Mylodontidae, based on the work of Boscaini et al. 2019, showing the position of Paramylodon.
+Below is a phylogenetic tree of the Mylodontidae, based on the work of Boscaini et al..
+2019, showing the position of Paramylodon.